How to Grow and Care for Pinstripe Calathea

 Cucumber Mosaic Virus

-Prevention is important since there’s no treatment for cucumber mosaic virus, so be sure to wash your hands and sanitize all tools before handling your calathea.
+Since there’s no treatment, prevention is important so be sure to wash your hands and sanitize tools before handling your calathea.

-Although this disease won’t threaten the life of your houseplant, disposing of infected specimens is the only way to ensure the disease doesn’t spread to other houseplants.
+While not life-threatening, disposing of infected plants is the only way to prevent the disease from spreading to other houseplants.

 Helminthosporium Leaf Spot

-This disease is caused by various fungal organisms and causes lesions on leaves which grow larger over time.
+This disease is caused by various fungal organisms and the lesions on leaves grow larger over time.

 Prevention is the best approach, so avoid placing your houseplant in damp, cool conditions, which will allow these fungi to thrive.

-If it’s too late and you discover an existing infection, you can fight this disease with neem oil, a natural and nontoxic fungicide.
+If it’s too late and you discover an existing infection, you can treat with neem oil, a natural and nontoxic fungicide.

 Neem oil is usually diluted before applying, so be sure to follow the manufacturer’s instructions when using this product.